How strong are you compared to the general population?

 - The Plank

-The standards presented below are not going to qualify you for the Powerlifting Championships.
-These numbers are realistic benchmarks that the average busy professional can expect.
+The standards presented below are not going to qualify you for the Powerlifting world records.
+These numbers are realistic performance standards that the average busy lifter can expect.

 So without further ado, let’s get to the numbers.

 How Much Should I Be Able To Squat?

 The squat is often regarded as the king of all exercises, and the best way to demonstrate leg strength.

 It is performed with a barbell on your upper back, and it requires you to squat down to below parallel (your hips are below your knees when looking from the side).

 Having a strong squat allows you to maintain your ability to sit and rise from a seated position, and it strengthens your entire core and lower body musculature.

 Want to know how to do the squat movement correctly?